vanDeventer/Kunari_Sayyids/The Kunari Sayyids.md

 ![Kunar Valley](KunarValley.jpg)

-Pay attention to the former boundary line before 1871 and that of the [Durand Line](https://en.wikipedia.org/wiki/Durand_Line), established in the Hindu Kush on November 12, 1893, running through the tribal lands between Afghanistan and British India.
-Also, to the place names along the [Kunar River](https://en.wikipedia.org/wiki/Kunar_River) where you will find Kunar, initially the town of Kunar formed the seat of government of the Sayyids.
-At the time of Sayyid Muhammad Nazif, the town of *Pashat* had become the administrative centre during the Sayyids later rule, – and close to the east, on the other side of the Durand line, *Mitai*, or Mittai, where Sayyid Mahmud later found sanctuary offered by the British, as mentioned in Chapter Four on page 72, in M. N. Kakar, *‘Political and diplomatic history of Afghanistan 1863-1901’*.
-And further north the town of Chaga Serai, that later became Asadabad, today the capital of Kunar Province.
+Referring to the above map, the boundary lines in the Hindu Kush region before 1871 was distinct from the [Durand Line](https://en.wikipedia.org/wiki/Durand_Line), which was established on November 12, 1893, to demarcate the border between Afghanistan and British India through tribal lands.
+Along the Kunar River, notable places include Kunar, the original administrative center of the Sayyids' government, and Pashat, which later took over as the administrative hub during Sayyid Muhammad Nazif's rule.
+East of the Durand Line, in British territory, is *Mitai* (or Mittai), where Sayyid Mahmud found refuge, as mentioned in M.N.
+Kakar's '*Political and Diplomatic History of Afghanistan 1863-1901*'.
+Further north, the town of Chaga Serai, later renamed [Asadabad](https://en.wikipedia.org/wiki/Asadabad,_Afghanistan), now serves as the capital of Kunar Province
 ___

-The following fives excerpts, respectively Ludwig Adamec’s ‘Who’s who of Afghanistan’, published in 1975, who is only dwelling on Sayyid Mahmud Pacha and his time as ruler without further mentioning the previous sayyid rulers of Kunar.
+The following fives excerpts, respectively Ludwig Adamec’s ‘Who’s who of Afghanistan’, published in 1975, who is only dwelling on Sayyid Mahmud Pacha and his time as ruler without further mentioning the previous Sayyid rulers of Kunar.
 • Excerpt from Ludwig W. Adamec: Who’s who of Afghanistan, p.
 183-184, published 1975:

 “**Mahmud Pacha**, Sayyid [Sayyidah Mermone’s great grandfather]